VersusCenter

 Android vs iPhone

-Android and iPhone represent two dominant mobile operating systems with fundamentally different philosophies: Android offers device variety and customization across manufacturers, while iPhone delivers a tightly integrated hardware-software ecosystem exclusive to Apple devices.
+Android and iPhone represent two dominant mobile operating systems with fundamentally different philosophies.
+Android offers device variety and customization across manufacturers, while iPhone delivers a unified hardware-software ecosystem with strict quality control.

 Android

-Open-source operating system developed by Google, available on devices from Samsung, Google, OnePlus, Motorola, and others.
-Emphasizes customization, flexibility, and choice across price points.
+Open-source operating system developed by Google, used by multiple manufacturers including Samsung, Google Pixel, OnePlus, and others.
+Emphasizes customization, choice, and flexibility across a wide range of devices and price points.

 Price Range